A few months ago I wrote about the Japanese holiday Tanabata, the Star Festival that takes place in July.

 You can read about Tanabata, The Star Festival in modern Japan with a song on an earlier blog post.

 This article was posted on Wednesday, February 3rd, 2010 at 1:25 pm and is filed under Countries & Cultures, Holidays Around the World, Japan, Japanese, Languages, Star Festival, Tanabata, The Story of The Meeting of the Star Lovers.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply